Non-Geometric T-Duality as Higher Groupoid Bundles with Connections: T-duality with scalar fluxes

 \subsection{The complete groupoid of T-duality}

+It remains to incorporate the data $R_n$ and $\bar R_n$ we have argued above to be interesting into our picture.
+To this end, we have to generalize $\scTD_n$ to an augmented quasi-groupoid, as we will argue now.

-\paragraph{Motivation: augmented higher groupoids.} For $n\le2$, the dimensional reduction of the Kalb--Ramond $B$-field and its field strength $H$ creates 1-forms and scalars with corresponding curvature 2- and 1-forms.
+Recall that for $n\le2$, the dimensional reduction of the Kalb--Ramond $B$-field and its field strength $H$ creates 1-forms and scalars with corresponding curvature 2- and 1-forms.
 These are accounted for in the gauge Lie 2-groupoid $\scTD_n$.
-As evident from~\eqref{eq:direct_product_cohomology_decomposition}, dimensional reduction of $H$ with $n\ge3$ will produce $0$-forms, which, however, clearly cannot be seen as curvatures of non-existing $(-1)$-forms.
+As evident from~\eqref{eq:direct_product_cohomology_decomposition}, dimensional reduction of $H$ with $n\ge3$ will produce (global) $0$-forms, which clearly cannot be seen as curvatures of non-existing $(-1)$-forms.

-The groupoid picture, however, suggests a resolution.
+The groupoid picture, however, suggests a natural place for these global $0$-forms.
 We note that 2-forms and their 3-form curvatures are essentially encoded by the 2-cells of $\scTD_n$, while the 1-forms and their 2-form curvatures correspond to the 1-cells.
 The scalars are then encoded by the $0$-cells.
 We can regard the Lie 2-groupoid $\scTD_n$ as a Lie 2-quasi-groupoid, i.e.~a simplicial manifold satisfying the relevant Kan condition, cf.~\cref{app:quasi-groupoids}.
 In this context, there is the notion of augmented groupoid, which allows us to include $(-1)$-cells as the image of a single face map.
 Such an augmentation is quite natural: consider for example the Čech groupoid of a surjective submersion $\sigma\colon Y\rightarrow M$, cf.~\ref{app:higher_principal_bundles}.
 We can augment the nerve of the Čech groupoid by $M$ and obtain the augmented quasi-groupoid

 In order to capture all aspects of non-geometric T-duality, we evidently have to augment the Lie 2-groupoid $\scTD_n$ by $\bar R_n$, resulting in the augmented Lie 2-quasi-groupoid $\scTD^\text{aug}_n$.